 The standard library is small and tight: it consists mostly of focused extensions to the Java standard library.
 Heavy use of compile-time inlining means functional constructs like pipelines of map/filter/reduce compile similarly to an imperative version of the same code.

-6. Kotlin has a strong community
+6. Has a strong community

 7. Kotlin suits for the multi-platform development

-What’s more, the founders added Gradle support so that you can write Gradle files in Kotlin.
+What’s more, the founders added Gradle support so that you can write Gradle files in it.
 They are actively developing Kotlin/Native, which allows building iOS applications.
 This way, you can even write native apps in this language, too.

 8. Kotlin development offers more safety

-The Kotlin developers integrated into the semantics the principles that prevent a variety of common mistakes usually happening during the program execution.
+The developers integrated into the semantics the principles that prevent a variety of common mistakes usually happening during the program execution.
 Another reason for Kotlin’s higher-level safety (compared to Java) lies in its benefits.

 The business benefits of switching to Kotlin

 Being more fault-proof, the app will become easier and cheaper to maintain.
-Kotlin also facilitates faster development because it is much more concise – rough estimates show that it can cut as much as 40% lines of code compared to Java.
+It also facilitates faster development because it is much more concise — rough estimates show that it can cut as much as 40% lines of code compared to Java.

 Fewer lines of code = less time spent on coding = less money spent on development.
 Oh, and there’s an automatic Kotlin-to-Java converter, too, which you can find here.

-Kotlin is also becoming more and more universal, so you will be able to transfer your app from one platform to another if need be.
+It is also becoming more and more universal, so you will be able to transfer your app from one platform to another if need be.
 Lastly, the framework is new, efficient, and exciting, which attracts good developers.

 It enables the implementation of the same tasks with less time and effort.
-When the code is more simple and easy-to-understand, errors are more difficult to make and much easier to find, so the chances for them significantly decrease.
+When the code is more simple and easy to understand, errors are more difficult to make and much easier to find, so the chances for them significantly decrease.